stiliyangospodinov/X-Cutz/README.md

 The admin section provides full control over the content of the application.
 Administrators have access to the following functionalities:

-    Add, edit, or delete news.
+    Add or delete oldest news.
     Manage barbers – add, edit, or remove barbers. username : admin@abv.bg
     password: admin